 She graduated with a BS in Textile Design and then went on to get her Interior Design certification at the Boston Architectural College (BAC), and has a wealth of experience, practicing Interior Design for over thirty years.

 Michele has been an essential OL+ team member since 2000.
 She is one of OL+’s LEED-Accredited Professionals (LEED AP).
-As Director of Life Sciences, she is the firms Senior Associate, leading commercial clients through the intricate process of laboratory and office design involving space planning and tenant fit out, guiding the countless decisions they will be called upon to make during the lifespan of a project.
+As Principal and Director of Life Sciences, she leads commercial clients through the intricate process of laboratory and office design involving space planning and tenant fit out, guiding the countless decisions they will be called upon to make during the lifespan of a project.

 Michele is an Interior Design Professional Advisor for Endicott College, Beverly, MA.
 She established an internship program at OL+, and she takes pride in mentoring Endicott students, many of whom have gone on the develop successful careers of their own.